daemonraco/toobasic/README.md

 ![ ](docs/images/TooBasic-logo-128px.png)

 ## What is it?
-Well __TooBasic__ is a too basic php framework with some basic features.
-Its main reason for existence is to provide a simple and quick framework in which you can start right away building your site while __TooBasic__ takes cake of some common stuff.
+Well __TooBasic__ is a too basic php framework with some basic features, in other words, a micro-framework.
+Its main reason for existence is to provide a simple and quick framework in which you can start right away building your site while __TooBasic__ takes care of some common stuff.

 ## Why would I use this at all?
 Well, there's no real reason, you'll probably find much better solutions in the first page of a google search, but if you want to try a simple framework, keep reading.